-(A) Upon request of the operator of a nursing home, a temporary license may be issued by the board for a period not to exceed one hundred eighty days to an individual temporarily filling the position of a nursing home administrator vacated by reason of death, illness, or such other cause as the board may deem sufficient to justify the issuance of such temporary license.
+(A) Upon request , a temporary license may be issued by the board for a period not to exceed one hundred eighty days to an individual temporarily filling the position of a nursing home administrator vacated by reason of death, illness, or such other cause as the board may deem sufficient to justify the issuance of such temporary license.

 (B) An individual applying to the board for temporary licensure shall be required to furnish satisfactory evidence; namely, that the individual:

 (2) Is at least eighteen years of age;